Disorders of the Vulva

-"Vulva" is the name given to the external parts of the female genitalia.
+"Vulva" is the name given to the external parts of the female genitalia (see the image below).
 It is predominantly made from skin and as a result there are a wide range of conditions that may affect your vulva.
 These conditions usually present with itching, discharge or a rash.
 It is normal to have some discharge from the vagina because this is how your body removes bacteria and skin cells however if you are experiencing discomfort, it is important to see your doctor.

 Some of the symptoms that might be causing your discomfort include:

 - Pain - with intercourse, light touching or without any stimulation at tall.

 - Lumps, Ulcerations, Blisters or breaks in the skin